Yuraz71/TripAdvisor_reviews/README.md

 # TripAdvisor_reviews
-Parse all reviews from selected city in TripAdvisor
+Parse all reviews from all hotels of selected city in TripAdvisor